 Targeted therapies can react with some medicines and foods.
 Before you start treatment, tell your cancer doctor about any medicines you are taking.
 You should also tell your GP that you are having targeted therapy treatment.
 Your doctors can tell you whether there are any foods you should avoid.

-We have more information about individual targeted therapy drugs, how they are given and their side effects at macmillan.org.uk/targeted-therapy
+We have more information about individual targeted therapy drugs, how they are given and their side effects on our website (see page 120).

 Immunotherapy